Board of Directors

 In addition to serving on the SFV-CAMFT Board, Jennifer has supported the State-level CAMFT organization as a member of the Continuing Education Provider Approval Committee since 2017, and as a member of the CAMFT Certified Supervisor Program Committee since 2019.
 Since 2020, she has served on the board of Allied Cultures, a nonprofit organization that champions cross-cultural humanitarian initiatives centered around education, hygiene, & direct aid.
 In her spare time, Jennifer enjoys spending time with her family, and participating in self-care activities including horticulture, photography, traveling, and attending live music concerts.

 Shari Manculich holds a B.S. in Business, Marketing, from California State University, Northridge, and an M.S. in Counseling, Marriage and Family Child Therapy, from the University of Phoenix.
 Shari has a business background in Consumer Packaged Goods where she previously worked for a large Fortune 500 Corporation.
-Shari is currently a School Based Therapist with William S. Hart Union High School District working with K — 6 Special Education students.
+Shari is currently a School Based Therapist with William S. Hart Union High School District working with K — 6 Special Education and General Education students.

 Daniel Hermosillo, M.A.
 LMFT